Frequently Asked Questions (FAQ)

-Yes, you can bring someone else such as a friend or partner with you as a guest.
-As an introductory offer, the first walk will be charged at £5 as a minimal cost.
+Yes, you can bring someone else such as a friend or partner with you as a guest (the regular coach fare applies).
 However, if that person is coming more often, he or she should become a member himself/herself.

 Can I bring dogs or children?

 There is a minimum age of 12 when supervised by an adult.
 From the age of 15, if attending alone, written confirmation must be provided by a parent or responsible adult.
 Children will need to keep up with the pace of our walks and must be fit enough to walk the distance.
 If you want to bring them more often than just once, a membership fee for juniors becomes due which is currently £6 for the year.